-The upcoming report will explore how scientific experimentation pedagogy and research on inquiry-based science education can be utilized to enhance the learning outcomes and abilities of migrant students.
+The upcoming report will explore how scientific experimentation pedagogy and research on inquirybased science education can be utilized to enhance the learning outcomes and abilities of migrant students.

-1.2.
-Importance of science in school curriculum and barriers for science education
+Importance of scientific practice and barriers for science education

 Research (including Howitt et al. 2011; Peterson and French 2008; Inan et al. 2010) indicates that implementing inquiry-based science education in early childhood education was associated with significant developmental benefits for young children.
 Science education, when viewed as a process of knowledge acquisition, can lead to rich conceptual growth, provide a meaningful context for children's learning, and aid in the development of language, literacy, and math skills (Gerde, 2013).
 When children participate in science activities, they are encouraged to express their observations, pose inquiries, and make predictions, record their observations - abilities that are crucial for enhancing their language skills and critical thinking skills in the long run (Dickinson and Porche 2011).